The Las Vegas Hillbillys

 The Las Vegas Hillbillys is a 1966 American country music comedy film directed by Arthur C. Pierce and starring Jayne Mansfield and Mamie Van Doren.
-The 1967 sequel film Hillbillys in a Haunted House soon followed with a similar cast.
+The 1967 sequel film Hillbillys in a Haunted House followed with a similar cast.

-The film was featured in an episode of The Canned Film Festival in the summer of 1986.

 Plot

-Woody Woodrow, a country bumpkin whose family makes and sells moonshine in backwoods Tennessee, inherits a Las Vegas casino and plans to turn it into a country and western bar.
-The rundown establishment is WAY out of town, but country music is a novelty they figure they can successfully promote.
+Woody Woodrow, a hillbilly whose family makes and sells moonshine in rural Tennessee, inherits a Las Vegas casino and plans to turn it into a country and western bar.
+The rundown establishment is far outside the town.
+The hillbillies think that they can successfully promote country music.

-On the plus side, buxom Boots Malone (Van Doren); who is smarter than she appears; signs on as hostess and business manager.
-On the minus side, gangsters to whom the previous owners owed a sizeable amount of money keep coming around to collect; backed by huge "enforcer" Richard Kiel.
+Boots Malone (Van Doren) is hired as hostess and business manager.
+Gangsters to whom the previous owners owed amount of money keep coming around to collect, with a very large enforcer played by Richard Kiel.

 Woody eventually manages to talk well-known country singers into appearing there; and pays off the debt.

-Woody then orders his staff to shower the gangsters with pies on their way out the door.
+Woody then orders his staff to throw pies at the gangsters as they leave.